Barrynetwork/Virtualisation-avec-Hyper-V/README.md

 This screenshot displays the complete hierarchy of checkpoints for the TP6 virtual machine in Hyper‑V. The first checkpoint, CheckPoint1_06, captures the initial state of the VM right after its creation.
 The second, CheckPoint2_06, records the state of the system after adding the 1 GB disk, initializing and formatting it (drive J:, label TP6_06), and creating the file file_06.txt.
 From this point, the VM evolves along two separate paths: CheckPoint3_06, which reflects the nested virtualization setup (installation of Hyper‑V inside TP6 and creation of the nested VM STP6), and CheckPoint4_06, which represents the network configuration step where TP6 is connected to an Internal virtual switch.

+Concluison:
+ Through the completion of this TP6, I learned how to build a fully functional virtualized environment, automate certain system administration tasks, and gain a deeper understanding of how virtual infrastructures operate.
+This work provides a strong foundation for managing, troubleshooting, and optimizing Hyper‑V environments in a professional setting.